digital-cargo/good-practice-shipment-tracking/README.md

 ## Data Exchange

-The ShipmenTracking use case is an easy starting point for a ONE Record transition for data providers and consumers.
-As it doesn't directly include the conclusion of a contract and can usually be considered as "one way communication", not all technical ONE Record features must be used.
+The Shipment Tracking use case serves as a straightforward entry point for transitioning to ONE Record for both data providers and consumers.
+Since it primarily involves one-way communication and doesn't necessarily entail contract conclusions, not all technical features of ONE Record need to be utilized directly.

 ### Endpoints